Automotive Google Ads Strategies: How Auto Parts Sellers Win Online

 • Quality indicators (OEM, aftermarket, performance grade)

-• Technical specifications that matter for the part category
+• Technical specifications that matter to the category (dimensions, horsepower gains, fitment notes)

-• Any warranties or guarantees that reduce purchase risk
+• Warranties or guarantees that reduce purchase risk

 Ad Extensions That Drive Parts Sales